Anujnj11/enrollAngular/README.md

   - All services should be register at Shared module and exported according to that.
   - Request Interceptor should be a part of every angular project where we can place network activity ie before calling any api which include adding baseUrl and token if required.

+* Used Reactive form for user input
+  - Which helps to maintained form validation and everything seamless

 ## Start server

 Run `ng s -o` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.